htcondor/htcondor/docs/admin-manual/installation-startup-shutdown-reconfiguration.rst

     every 5 minutes) to this machine.
-Memory requirements for the central manager differ by the number of machines in the pool: a pool with up to about 100 machines will require approximately 25 Mbytes of memory for the central manager’s tasks, and a pool with about 1000 machines will require approximately 100 Mbytes of memory for the central manager’s tasks.
+Memory requirements for the central manager differ by the number of machines in the pool: a pool with up to about 100 machines will require approximately 25 Mbytes of memory for the central manager's tasks, and a pool with about 1000 machines will require approximately 100 Mbytes of memory for the central manager's tasks.

     A faster CPU will speed up matchmaking.